senchalabs/docs-i18n/guides/floating_components/README.md

 ## Modal Components

-Making a floating or centered container {@link Ext.Container#modal modal} masks the rest of its parent container so there are less distractions for the user.
-You simply set the {@link Ext.Container#modal modal} configuration to true.
+Making a floating or centered container {@link Ext.Container#modal modal} masks the rest of its parent container, which results in a layout that is less distracting to users.
+To accomplish this, you set the {@link Ext.Container#modal modal} configuration to true.

     @example preview
     Ext.Viewport.add({